riceissa/breathing/doc.md

 ### Signs you are doing the main practice correctly

+according to the buteyko community, the main sign you did the main practice correctly is that you CP will be higher after the exercise, compared to right before the exercise.
+If you are one of the lucky people who can take CP measurements, then you can probably just skip the rest of this sub-section.
+In the rest of this sub-section, I will be assuming that you cannot take CP (e.g. you have some health condition that makes it bad to hold your breath, or holding your breath causes a suffocating/panicky sensation even when you are doing the CP measurements correctly).

 Your hands may warm up a bit, and this seems like evidence that the exercise is working.
+However, hands can get warm even if you're not in the Good State.
+In fact, my hands tend to get warm out of anxiety/the slight panic that I'm feeling air hunger, sort of like how your face can get flushed when you are embarrassed.
+So in my experience at least, it's not the best sign.

 other possible signs: feeling relaxed, sleepy, calmer, euphoric, extra saliva